sal3984/gestore_spese/PRIVACY_POLICY.md

 *   Storage Access (via SAF): Required to read/write the backup and export files chosen by the user.

 ## 6. Contact
-For questions regarding this privacy policy, you can contact the developer at: [Insert your Email]
+For questions regarding this privacy policy, you can contact the developer at: alsampognaro@gmail.com